frycz/atm/README.md

 ## Commands

+### `atm init repo-name`

+1. Create a private repository on GitHub
+2. Initialize a local git repository with a README
+3. Push the initial commit

 ### `atm init`

-Initialize a new private GitHub repository.
+Initialize a new private GitHub repository in interactive mode.
 This command will:

 1. Prompt for your GitHub username (auto-detected from `gh`)
 2. Prompt for a repository name